stancsz/AgentProgrammingLanguage/README.md

     return result
 ```

 - **Integration optionality**: APL emits an execution IR that can plug into LangGraph or any other orchestrator - LangGraph is a supported target, not a hard dependency - so teams can adopt existing runtimes while keeping agent intent in portable source code.
+Packaging tools turn that source into wheels or containers ready for local hosts or managed clouds.
 Example:

 ```apl
 agent export_example: